-Donald Bren Distinguished Professor at UCLA Law School and the UCSB School of the Environment, in more than one hundred articles and eleven books, Professor Salzman’s broad-ranging scholarship has addressed topics spanning trade and environment conflicts, the history of drinking water, environmental instrument design, and the legal and institutional issues in creating markets for ecosystem services.
-There have been over 100,000 downloads of his articles.
-He has twice been voted Professor of the Year by students.
+Donald Bren Distinguished Professor at UCLA Law School and the UCSB School of the Environment.
+In more than one hundred articles and twelve books, Professor Salzman’s broad-ranging scholarship has addressed topics spanning trade and environment conflicts, the history of drinking water, environmental instrument design, and the legal and institutional issues in creating markets for ecosystem services.
+One of the most widely read scholars in the field, he has written the bestseller, Mine!, and there have been over 115,000 downloads of his articles.
+Twice voted Professor of the Year by students, he has lectured on every continent.

 - B.A.
 History Yale College, 1985